akihikodaki/dts/test_plans/pmdrssreta_test_plan.rst

    OF THE POSSIBILITY OF SUCH DAMAGE.

 ======================================
-Niantic Reta (Redirection table) Tests
+82599 Reta (Redirection table) Tests
 ======================================

-This document provides test plan for benchmarking of Rss reta(Redirection table) updating for the Intel® 82599 10 Gigabit Ethernet Controller (Niantic) Poll Mode Driver (PMD) in userland runtime configurations.
+This document provides test plan for benchmarking of Rss reta(Redirection table) updating for the Intel® 82599 10 Gigabit Ethernet Controller (82599) Poll Mode Driver (PMD) in userland runtime configurations.
 The content of Rss Redirection table are not defined following reset of the Memory Configuration registers.
 System software must initialize the table prior to enabling multiple receive queues .It can also update